 Ujamaa (Cooperative Economics)

 On the fifth night of Kwanzaa, consider ways to further your chosen purpose.
 We all have special talents and skills that can be used to help ourselves and those around us.
 Think of ways you can build upon your purpose.
-If you are hesitant or unsure of what your purpose is, just know we are all here for a purpose and finding yours will make life so much more enjoyable.
+If you are hesitant or unsure of what your purpose is, just know we all have purpose and finding yours will make life so much more enjoyable.

 As a mom, it can be especially difficult finding an individual purpose when so much of our existence is tied to our children and family life.
 Moms have a shared purpose of taking care of children and significant others.
 But it’s good to find your individual thing and work toward making it great.